 Catalina Martinez, Peer-Reviewed Award

 Catalina Martinez is the regional program manager for NOAA’s Office of Ocean Exploration and Research (OER).
 Catalina joined NOAA in 2002 as a Knauss Marine Policy Fellow supporting OER.
 Her career at NOAA has spanned 18 years, and her current responsibilities involve managing key partnerships at the University of Rhode Island (URI) associated with a telepresence-enabled ship-based ocean exploration program.
 This unique program evolved over many years of collaborative efforts between OER, URI, and the Ocean Exploration Trust, culminating in URI being awarded the NOAA Cooperative Institute for Ocean Exploration in 2019.
-Catalina also supports a variety of local, regional, and national efforts to face the issues and challenges associated with underrepresented people of color entering, persisting, and finding success in STEM fields.
+Catalina also supports a variety of local, regional, and national efforts to face the issues and challenges associated with underrepresented people of color entering, persisting, and finding success in STEM fields.1.
+What sparked your interest in STEM?

 I'm not exactly sure what sparked my interest in STEM.
 Somehow, growing up in an urban community in Providence, Rhode Island, without proper science instruction in school, I was always fascinated by nature and by any and all water bodies — even puddles!
 I wanted to know what creatures lived in them and what the bottom looked like, so maybe my career path was inevitable.
 At some point, I began to explore the gorgeous Rhode Island coastline on my own, learned to SCUBA dive in my early 20’s, and I’ve been in love with the ocean ever since.
 After chipping away at an undergraduate degree for many years while working multiple jobs to make ends meet, I finally got to a place where I could attend a 4-year university full-time.
 I was determined to learn as much as I could about the ocean, and all the weird and wonderful creatures that existed within it.
 I didn’t consider a practical application for studying ocean science at that point, but there were a few key mentors and experiences that really paved the way for my decision to go on to graduate school and study oceanography — and I’m glad I did!2.
 What’s the best part about working at NOAA?